About the Department

 The Department of City & Regional Planning's two-year, 19 credit-unit (CU) Master of City Planning (MCP) program is organized into 6 units of core courses, 4 units of workshop and studio, and 4-to-6 units of concentration courses; the remainder are free electives.
-All MCP students must complete one of six concentrations (Community and Economic Development, Land Use and Environmental Planning, Public-Private Development, SMART Cities, Sustainable Transportation and Infrastructure Planning, and Urban Design) as well as complete a summer internship between their first and second years.
+All MCP students must complete one of six concentrations (Community and Economic Development, Land Use and Environmental Planning, Public-Private Development, Smart Cities, Sustainable Transportation and Infrastructure Planning, or Urban Design) as well as complete a summer internship between their first and second years.

 Letter from the Chair

 Planners’ skills are critical for solving the most vexing problems facing our world today.
 Worldwide, planners are managing the continuing migration to cities; working to upgrade slum housing, and finding practical solutions to problems of climate change and environmental degradation.
 Closer to home, planners are renewing and redesigning the nation's characterless suburbs; protecting vulnerable communities from the effects of the financial meltdown; and turning sustainability and resiliency from buzzwords into best practices.